Apress/pro-asp.net-core-6/typos.md

 On page 272, the text that describes Listing 11-8 refers to the `Configure` method, which is no longer used to configure ASP.NET Core applications.

 (Thanks to Sam Miller for reporting this problem)

 ---

+On page 268, the ***Defining the Connection String*** section contains this sentence:

+> The next step is to define the connection string that will be for the database.

+This should be:

+>  The next step is to define the connection string for the database.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---